Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

   - category2
 ---

-Easy Summary Statistics for Categorical Variables in Stata
+Summary Statistics for Categorical Variables in Stata
 ======
 It is somewhat painful to produce a table for summary statistics in Stata when you have a lot of categorical variables.
-The
+The issue is that the popular user-written command "esttab: espsots sum varlist"

-The ``dummyout'' Command
+The "dummyout" Command
 ------
 This "dummyout" command improves Stata's "tab(), gen()" command in the following ways:
 	* Dummyout accepts multiple variables and does not require a loop